RetroDECK/ES-DE/INSTALL.md

 export SDKROOT=$(xcrun --sdk macosx --show-sdk-path)
 ```

-I suppose you should add this to your .bash_profile or similar, but I didn't have to do this step so I'm not sure.
+I suppose you should add this to your shell profile file or similar, but I didn't have to do this step so I'm not sure.

 **Cloning and compiling:**